 Paying income tax is one of the inevitabilities that everyone with income has to deal with sooner or later.
 However, new investors are typically shocked to see how much taxes they are paying on their salary slips for the first time.
 This article gives a quick overview of applicable taxes for a resident taxpayer as per FY2020-21 (return filed by 31-Dec-2021).

 The most basic tax calculation is:

-Tax is due on net income i.e. gross income less deductions.
+Tax is due on net income i.e. gross income minus deductions.
 Deductions allow you to save tax.
 Tax in India is based on slabs.
 As the income increases, taxes are levied at higher rates on the additional income above thresholds.
 This means that the highest tax slab is applied only on the income above the value over which 30% is applicable, not on the entire income.
 There is a surcharge on the total tax only if the taxable income exceeds ₹50 lakhs.